bokand/bokand.github.io/web_viewports_explainer.md

 _Aside: There was and is "browser zoom" (i.e. ctrl+/- zooming) but this reflows content with a larger CSS pixel size and affects both the fixed viewport and visual viewport so they remain the same.
-We won't concern ourselves with this type of zoom here._
+We won't concern ourselves with this type of zoom in this document._

 With the introduction of modern mobile phones, screen real-estate was especially limited.
 In order to display pages meant for large screens, they introduced two major changes.
 One was the ability to pinch-zoom a page without reflowing it.
 The other was the ability to layout into an ICB larger than the window size so the page would layout correctly.
-Combined, this allowes a mobile browser to load a page as if it were rendered on a larger screen, but then shrink it to fit on the small mobile screen.
+Combined, this allows mobile browsers to load pages as if they were rendered on a larger screen, but then shrink them to fit on the small mobile screen.

-Unfortunately, how pinch-zoom is implemented was never specified or interoperable and each browser did their own thing.
+Unfortunately, how pinch-zoom is implemented is neither specified nor interoperable.
+Each browser have unique models here.

 These models are easier to show than to explain so see my [simulator](http://bokand.github.io/viewport/index.html) to compare visually.
 Here's the explanations: